-Our Performance Target \ 10.1% ▲ <= 10.0% Unit of Measure: Percent of patients readmitted Performance timeline: Apr 1 - Dec 31, 2021 Data Source: MOH Measurement SharePoint \ Target Source: FHA Internal BC Average (2020/21) 11.3% BC Average Source: MOH Measurement SharePoint
+Our Performance Target

+10.1% 🔺 <= 10.0%

+Unit of Measure: Per cent of patients readmitted

+erformance timeline: 2021/2022

+Data Source: MOH Measurement SharePoint

+Target Source: FHA Internal

+BC Average (2020/21) 11.3%

+BC Average Source: MOH Measurement SharePoint

 Fraser Health's 2021/22 hospital readmission rate of 10.1% is slightly higher than our internal target of 10%.
-Year over year, however, the readmission rate is trending in the desired direction in the last 3 quarters.
-Seven of our communities are meeting our internal targets (Agassiz-Harrison, Burnaby, Maple Ridge, New Westminster, South Surrey/White Rock, Surrey and Tricities), Langley is performing very close to the target.
-All other communities are committed to working on this indicator
+However, the readmission rate is trending in the desired direction.
+Six of our communities are meeting our internal targets (Agassiz-Harrison, Burnaby, Langley, New Westminster, South Surrey/White Rock, Surrey and Tricities), and Maple Ridge and Surrey are performing very close to the target.
+All other communities are committed to working on this indicator.